Proton Radiotherapy for Pediatric Brain Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is proton radiotherapy safe for children with brain cancer?
+What prior data suggests that proton radiotherapy is safe for pediatric brain cancer?

 TI